 Before starting her own coaching and consulting firm, she spent ten years in management consulting as a Principal at American Management Systems (CGI/AMS) and at Booz, Allen & Hamilton.
-Hilary’s clients ranged from large, international pharmaceutical and telecommunications companies to technology start ups and professional services businesses, and her project focus ranged from strategic planning and business analysis to implementing management best practices.
-In addition to working with established businesses, she has also played a lead role in developing business plans for several start-up businesses and nonprofits.
+Her clients spanned several industries and her focus ranged from strategic planning and business analysis to implementing management best practices.

 Hilary holds an MBA degree from Harvard Business School (Baker Scholar, top 5%) and a BA degree (cum laude) in Economics from Princeton University.
-After receiving her MBA, as the first Charles M. Williams Research Fellow, she co-authored 11 business school case studies on a variety of management challenges at companies such as IBM, Marriott and American Red Cross.
+After receiving her MBA, as a Baker Scholar and the first Charles M. Williams Research Fellow, she co-authored 11 business school case studies on a variety of management challenges at companies such as IBM, Marriott and American Red Cross.

 “Hilary’s work has been extraordinary… a key contributor to the success of our strategic planning process and board retreat.”

 Hilary graduated from the ICF-accredited Georgetown Leadership Coaching Program, where she subsequently served as a faculty observer.
 Hilary is a Professional Certified Coach (PCC) with the International Coach Federation (ICF), and is a certified administrator of Myers-Briggs type (MBTI) assessments, the DISC profile, the The Leadership Circle(T) 360-feedback profile and the ESCI (emotional intelligence 360 assessment).

 Passionate About Nonprofits